OpenNebula/addon-eywa/README.md

  * (Recommended) "default" datastore's QCOW2 TM_MAD.
 * OpenNebula for the PoC was installed based on the document link in the following content.
  * http://docs.opennebula.org/4.10/design_and_installation/quick_starts/
-* (Tested on Ubuntu14.04amd64, we expect no problems in other platform.)
+* (Tested on Ubuntu14.04amd64 and CentOS7.x, we expect no problems in other platform.)
 * Add-on nature, Network highly dependent on environmental factors, there is a need for sufficient review of this Limitations and Requirements information.

 ### SandBox: Two ways